Daniel Clark Sr.: Post-Revolutionary War career

 In the 1780s he encouraged his nephew and namesake Daniel Clark to come to New Orleans to work in the business.
 The younger Clark arrived in 1786, and started out as a clerk for the firm of Clark & Rees in New Orleans.
 Clark's business partner at that time was Ebenezer Rees.
 The Spanish Governor, Esteban Rodríguez Miró, then hired him to work as a secretary and English interpreter "a role that provided his uncle the duty-free import of 'a cargo of negroes, cattle, tobacco, flour, bacon, lard, and apples.'"
 Meanwhile, the elder Clark was appointed to be an alcalde (Spanish municipal magistrate), and began racking up land acquisitions, including 565 acres on Second Creek, and 1,020 acres on the Mississippi, both in 1787, 1,000 acres in what is now Wilkinson County, Mississippi in 1789, 600 acres on the Mississippi in 1793, and 5,800 acres at Bayou Sara in 1794.
 Throughout this period, Clark "bought and sold lands by the thousands of acres in various parts of the district."

+Clark was also one of the principal slave merchants of New Orleans in the period 1783 to 1796; extant records show that he sold 289 people.
+According to historian D. B. Chambers, Clark used his government job as consular agent of the United States at New Orleans "to further his mercantile business, and in the 1790s was trading regularly with the Philadelphia firm of Reed and Forde.
+As early as 1786, he was selling large consignments of slaves imported from Jamaica, including 156 on the Nueva Orleans (of whom fully 74 were described as sick with 'epilepsy, leprosy or insanity').
+He also sold slaves off the 1787 Maria Magdalena (from Jamaica and Saint-Domingue), and the 1788 Governador Miro (from Jamaica and Dominica)."
 Clark also owned ships that brought slaves to the New Orleans slave market in the 1780s and 1790s.
 He was, in part, a "re-exporter," bringing slaves from the Caribbean rather than directly from Africa; for instance in 1786, Clark imported and resold 170 people shipped from Kingston, British colonial Jamaica.